 The growing role played by AI in the operation of key institutions and practices is well illustrated by the criminal justice system, in which risk-assessment algorithms increasingly determine a person's eligibility for bail or parole, facial recognition technology has been used to augment police capabilities, and AI systems direct the allocation of policing resources using predictive analytics.
 In the context of economic mobility and access to key public services such as welfare provision, the use of algorithmic tools is similarly influential, determining who is eligible for welfare support, who has access to public housing, and which families are engaged by child services.
 Meanwhile, in the economic sphere, financial institutions use these models to determine who has access to loans, mortgages, and insurance.
 Finally, these tools have a wider impact on the economic prospects of citizens via their integration into job recommendation search engines - helping to determine who is shown what opportunities - and via the tools used by educational institutions to allocate students or advertise opportunities for higher education.

-9 character of these practices, including how they distribute benefits and burdens across the population.
+In each case, AI is not simply an additional ingredient that supervenes onto a stable practice leaving the fundamental elements of that practice untouched.
+Rather, AI interacts with the behavior of human decision-makers to shape the character of these practices, including how they distribute benefits and burdens across the population.
 In the context of criminal justice, for example, there is significant concern that parole recommendation algorithms compound historical injustice by recreating and extending racial bias found in the training data.
-10 In the context of government services, AI has changed the nature of welfare provision, including who can access it and on what terms, with political scientist Virginia Eubanks documenting the emergence of a "feedback loop of injustice" whereby "marginalized groups face higher levels of data collection when they access public benefits ... [which] acts to reinforce their marginality when it is used to target them for suspicion and extra scrutiny."
-Meanwhile, in the domain of credit scoring and access to financial services, legal scholar Frank Pasquale has raised concerns about the increasingly significant role played by a person's algorithmically determined "digital reputation" as a major determinant of their life chances.
-12 Speaking to the dynamic interaction between these systems and the social environment in which they are deployed, Pasquale notes that "unlike the engineer, whose studies do nothing to the bridges she examines, a credit scoring system increases the chance of a consumer defaulting once it labels him a risk and prices a loan accordingly."
-Given the potential serious knock-on effects these practices have for equality at the societal level, they have driven concerns about "digital redlining" - with entire groups of people encountering new barriers to opportunity - and the emergence of what, with respect to race, sociologist Ruha Benjamin terms "the New Jim Code."14
+In the context of government services, AI has changed the nature of welfare provision, including who can access it and on what terms, with political scientist Virginia Eubanks documenting the emergence of a "feedback loop of injustice" whereby "marginalized groups face higher levels of data collection when they access public benefits ... [which] acts to reinforce their marginality when it is used to target them for suspicion and extra scrutiny."11 Meanwhile, in the domain of credit scoring and access to financial services, legal scholar Frank Pasquale has raised concerns about the increasingly significant role played by a person's algorithmically determined "digital reputation" as a major determinant of their life chances.
+Speaking to the dynamic interaction between these systems and the social environment in which they are deployed, Pasquale notes that "unlike the engineer, whose studies do nothing to the bridges she examines, a credit scoring system increases the chance of a consumer defaulting once it labels him a risk and prices a loan accordingly."13 Given the potential serious knock-on effects these practices have for equality at the societal level, they have driven concerns about "digital redlining" - with entire groups of people encountering new barriers to opportunity - and the emergence of what, with respect to race, sociologist Ruha Benjamin terms "the New Jim Code."14